February 5th, 2019 Last Updated on: January 29th, 2021

 It is no surprise that many of us have a mixture of ethnicities in our blood.
 One of those dominates which come directly from our parents but if we consider our grandparents or our great-grandparents then the story changes a little.

 A very frequently asked question is the percentage or fraction of Native American a person is and there are many ways to depict that but first, we must clear out some things so that the calculations are clearer, easier and more accurate.
 The real question is what percentage of a particular ethnicity you have on paper in comparison to what you have genetically.

 Keep in mind that having Native American ancestry in your DNA does not make you part of a tribe.
-Being Native American is more than just blood, it is about being a part of a tribe, community, and culture.
+Being a certain percent Native American is more than just blood; it's about being a part of a tribe, community, and culture.

 If you look at the Oral History of the family that tends to be a little inaccurate as it becomes either diluted or condensed as the time passes.

 An example of this can be seen that if someone's grandmother claims that she is 3/4th, she might not really be that because maybe she has more ethnicities that came from her grandparents further.
 Plus how does one have exactly 2/3rd of ethnicity because each person has four grandparents?